Adar (The Lord of the Rings: The Rings of Power): Viewership

 Whip Media, which tracks viewership data for the 21 million worldwide users of its TV Time app, calculated that for the week ending September 11, two days after the episode's debut, The Rings of Power was the third-highest original streaming series for US viewership behind Netflix's Cobra Kai and Disney+'s She-Hulk: Attorney at Law.
 JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, placed the series second on its list of top 10 streaming series in the US for the week ending September 11, after Adult Swim's Rick and Morty.
 Nielsen Media Research, which records streaming viewership on US television screens, estimated that the series was watched for 1.2 billion minutes during the week ending September 11.
 This was on par with viewership from the previous week, but the series dropped from first to fourth-place on the company's list of top streaming series and films.
 Parrot Analytics determines audience "demand expressions" based on various data sources, including social media activity and comments on rating platforms.
 During the week ending September 16, the company calculated that The Rings of Power was 30 times more in demand than the average US streaming series, placing it eighth on the company's top 10 list for the week.

 Critical response

-The review aggregator website Rotten Tomatoes calculated that 86% of 35 critics reviews were positive and the average rating for the episode was 7.3 out of 10.
+Review aggregator website Rotten Tomatoes calculated that 86% of 35 critics reviews for the episode were positive, and the average of rated reviews was 7.3 out of 10.
 The website's critics consensus reads, "The Rings of Power risks straining viewers' patience by expanding its scope instead of meaningfully progressing its established story threads, but 'Adar' is just as impressive as its predecessors."